Three Test Prep Strategies You Should Try Now

 Testing season is a lot like swimsuit season, wouldn’t you agree?
 Suddenly it is upon us, and we look back and wonder where the time went.

-Show it as a Poet
+Show it Like a Poet

 First, my students get a mini lesson on the structure and format of Haiku.
 I model, we write a poem together, and then I turn them loose.
 Students who typically balk at the idea of writing poems seem to embrace Haiku.
 Here’s an example: